 CO-FOUNDER & CREATIVE DIRECTOR

 Jaydn Ray Gosselin is a US-based, French-Australian filmmaker who works at the intersection of art and advocacy.
 He is interested in how histories, memories, and traumas are embedded in community spaces, hidden sanctuaries, and built environments.
-He is working on his debut feature documentary, co-directed by Elahe Zivardar, SEARCHING FOR ARAMSAYESH GAH, executive produced by Field of Vision.
-Jaydn is currently an Art & Impact Fellow at Doc Society; a Doc.Lab.Interact Fellow with Anagram, Film Victoria, and AIDC; and a Development Studio Fellow at the NYU Production Lab.
+He is working on his debut feature documentary, directed with Elahe Zivardar, SEARCHING FOR ARAMSAYESH GAH, executive produced by Field of Vision and Rebecca Barry and Madeleine Hitherto-Miau of Media Stockade.
+Jaydn is currently a Co-Creation Lab Fellow at Doc Society.
+He was previously an Art & Impact Fellow at Doc Society; a Doc.Lab.Interact Fellow with Anagram, ScreenVic, and AIDC; and a Development Studio Fellow at the NYU Production Lab.
 He holds a BFA in Film & Television from New York University's Tisch School of the Arts.
 He resides on Lenape land in New York and was raised on Gadigal land of the Eora Nation, the traditional custodians of the place we now call Sydney.

 Co-Creators & Collaborators